- Discord won't update and that can be a problem since this is a very popular chat app for gamers.

 - Type Firewall in the Cortana/Search and open Firewall and Network Protection option.

-- Here you should see all network connections on your PC.
-Click on the Network connection that has Active next to it.
+- Click on the Network connection that has Active next to it.

 - Under Windows Defender Firewall, click on the toggle switch to disable Firewall.